MikePacey/Lancaster-HEC/docs/index.rst

 so you can easily compare the two.

 .. note::
-   The HEC 3.0 test bed is udner development, so check back regularly to see what changes have been made to best practice.
+   The HEC 3.0 test bed is under development, so check back regularly to see what changes have been made to best practice.

 Contents
 --------

 .. toctree::
+   :maxdepth: 1

    intro
    howitworks